Tickets can be purchased by members for these events at the Lectures

 By combining size, power and innovative technology, Brunel created a ship that changed history.
 She was built as a luxury liner but ran aground in 1846.
 She then carried 15,000 emigrants to Australia, after which she was converted to sail as a cargo ship and finally acted as a floating warehouse.
 In the thirty years between her scuttling and recovery the elements had taken their toll on her iron hull.
 At the time of her rescue she was in a poor state and a team of seven conservators took three years to complete the restoration.

-We’ll have a private guided tour of the ship, with lunch on board, and visit the Brunel Institute to see items from the archive/hear about passenger diaries etc. and still have plenty of time to visit The Dockyard Museum.
+We’ll have a private guided tour of the ship, with lunch on board, and visit the Brunel Institute to see items from the archive/hear about passenger diaries etc and in the afternoon a guided walk of the historic dockyard.